Echoing in Eternity | 89 Marcus Aurelius Quotes

 Why are the words of a Roman emperor important today?
 Although the information about his life and rule is patchy and often unreliable, Emperor Marcus Aurelius was also a Stoic philosopher and he acquired the reputation of a philosopher king within his lifetime, a title that would remain after his death.
 Having embraced Stoic philosophy – which is about self-restraint, duty, and respect for others – he led a temperate life, and was called “more philanthropic and philosophic” than his famous predecessors, Hadrian and Antoninus.
 Last but not least, his book ‘Meditations‘ is still revered as a literary monument to a government of service and duty, and has been considered by many commentators to be one of the greatest works of philosophy.

-Whether they concern leadership or love, the words of Marcus Aurelius still echo today and can inspire a much needed philosophical approach to life nowadays.
+Whether they concern leadership or love, the words of this historical figure still echo today.
+This curated collection of quotes by Marcus Aurelius and can inspire a much-needed philosophical approach to life nowadays.

 Best Marcus Aurelius Quotes

 - What we do now echoes in eternity.